-Ductal carcinoma in situ (DCIS) — or intraductal carcinoma — is considered stage 0 breast cancer.
+Ductal carcinoma in situ (DCIS) — or intraductal carcinoma — is sometimes known as stage 0 breast cancer.
 It is non-invasive, only affecting the cells that line the milk ducts, though it can spread if undetected or untreated.
 Diagnosis of DCIS has been on the rise due to the widespread use of mammography.
 Previously, DCIS made up about 5% of new breast cancer diagnoses.
 Today, about 20% of all breast cancer diagnosed in the United States is DCIS.

 Ductal carcinoma in situ is a group of lesions varying in clinical presentation, genetics, biomarkers, and the potential to progress to invasive breast cancer, especially if left untreated.
 Most women with DCIS do not have any symptoms, but they may present with bloody discharge or a lump in the breast.
 DCIS is usually discovered on a mammogram as small calcifications of various shapes and sizes.